aliahhawari/aliahhawari.github.io/_pages/about.md

 permalink: /about/
 ---

-I am an experienced postdoctoral research analyst, with a passion in data science, demonstrated with degrees in Computational Biology and Bioinformatics.
-A portfolio of transferable Technical & IT strengths evidenced with over four years’ university interdisciplinary research and teaching experience in an academic setting.
+I am a postdoctoral researcher with a passion in data science, and extensive background in Computational Biology and Bioinformatics.

+I have a portfolio of transferable Technical & IT strengths evidenced with over four years’ university interdisciplinary research and teaching experience in an academic setting.
-I aspire to help heads of data science in Pharma, Biotech and Agri-Industries with insights, strategy for growth and trends in markets by data analysis and interpretation.

-I love working on projects together, so feel free to reach out for collaboration!
+In my current role, I build metabolic models for a living.
+I use these models to gain an insight into complex metabolic networks to understand them to aid efforts in metabolic engineering.
+Check out my LinkedIn to know more of my Computational Biology projects and publications.

+I am also into building machine learning models and working with a wider range of data to further expand my technical portfolio.
+And this is the place where I'm showcasing them.

+Feel free to peruse and connect with me on LinkedIn.